top of page

 • It’s used as punishment, withdrawal, or control

 Reminder: Nobody drives their car at max speed all the time.
-Operating at a lower gear should be the norm so that we can still reach max speed when it's actually needed.
+Operating at a lower gear should be the norm so that we can still reach overdrive when it's actually needed.

 “Almost everything meaningful happens outside of the hustle.”